 Home-based care aims to support the independence of seniors aging in place at home.
 In many cases, unpaid family caregivers, spouses, or friends assist with bathing, toileting, and other ADLs.
 Depending on the need, professional caregivers can also provide support.
 There are many types of paid professionals, such as:

-You can contact a home health care agency in your community to learn more about these professionals’ various services.
+You can contact a home health agency in your community to learn more about these professionals’ various services.

 Home Health Care